Norma Shearer: Hollywood

 Shearer left New York around February 17.
 Accompanied by her mother, she felt "dangerously sure of herself" as her train neared Los Angeles.
 When she was not welcomed, even an hour after her arrival, she realized that there would be no star treatment from her new studio.
 Dispirited, she allowed Edith to hail a taxi.

 The next morning, Shearer went to the Mayer Company on Mission Road to meet with Thalberg.
-Shearer was momentarily thrown by their confused introduction, but soon found herself "impressed by his air of dispassionate strength, his calm self-possession and the almost black, impenetrable eyes set in a pale olive face".
+Shearer was momentarily unsettled by their confused introduction, but soon found herself "impressed by his air of dispassionate strength, his calm self-possession and the almost black, impenetrable eyes set in a pale olive face".